Soskretkov/acts_ks2_collector/readme.md

 ● It makes no difference whether you enter "Sheet1" or "sheet1" - the way you specify the sheet name is not case-sensitive.

+● Helpful hints:
-● Useful tip: rename an Excel file by adding the «@» symbol, and the program will not collect its data.
+    - Rename an Excel file by adding the "@" symbol, and the program will not collect its data;
+    - Rename a folder by adding the "@" symbol, and the program will ignore its contents.